Search

 11. The intriguing strategies of Tannerella forsythia's host interaction

-13. Proteome and immune responses of extracellular vesicles derived from macrophages infected with the periodontal pathogen Tannerella forsythia.
+13. Screening and characterization of aptamers recognizing the periodontal pathogen Tannerella forsythia.

-17. Effects on clinical outcomes of adjunctive moxifloxacin versus amoxicillin plus metronidazole in periodontitis patients harboring Aggregatibacter actinomycetemcomitans, Porphyromonas gingivalis, and Tannerella forsythia: exploratory analyses from a clinical trial
+15. Effects on clinical outcomes of adjunctive moxifloxacin versus amoxicillin plus metronidazole in periodontitis patients harboring Aggregatibacter actinomycetemcomitans, Porphyromonas gingivalis, and Tannerella forsythia: exploratory analyses from a clinical trial

-18. Impact of nonsurgical and antibiotics treatment on periodontitis
+17. Impact of nonsurgical and antibiotics treatment on periodontitis

-19. Unexpected lower level of oral periodontal pathogens in patients with high numbers of systemic diseases
+19. Unexpected lower level of oral periodontal pathogens in patients with high numbers of systemic diseases.

 20. Polymicrobial periodontal disease triggers a wide radius of effect and unique virome.